shreystechtips/pythonbytes/projects/README.md

 [More on adventure here...](https://github.com/robfatland/pythonbytes/tree/master/projects/adventure#pythonbytes-project-in-depth)

-### :star: Project: Game Player
+### :star: Project: Simple game player with graphics

-**Create a program that plays a simple game like tic-tac-toe or Nim against a human.**
+**Create a program that plays a simple game like tic-tac-toe or Nim against a human with graphics**

 <img src="https://github.com/robfatland/pythonbytes/blob/master/projects/simplegame/tictactoe.png" alt="drawing" width="280"/>

 Creating simple computer games where the computer takes one side is a time-tested way of improving your programming skills.
-First you must create code that properly conducts the game; and then you must add some form of intelligence so it plays well enough for the game to be interesting to the human player.
+This project idea has three parts: First create code that properly conducts the game.
+Second add some form of intelligence for your program so the game is interesting to the human player.
+Third add some graphics to make it more interesting still!

 Tic-tac-toe and Nim are two examples of games but there are dozens more.
-Here are the ones we recommend in order, to begin with:
+Here are the ones we recommend in order to build up your skills:

 * Guess a number from 1 to 100: Computer is the Chooser and responds **higher** / **lower** / **got it!**
 * Guess a number from 1 to 100: Computer is the Guesser and you (the player) are the Chooser